Origins of the Essex County Jail

 C Former County Courthouse Dungeons The 1810 county courthouse was a three-story affair with courtrooms and county offices on the first two floors and the debtors’ prison on the top floor.
 Quarters for criminal offenders were built in the dark cellars and formed part of the foundations of the structure.

 D Present-day Hahne’s Building.
+Site of jail exhibit.

 John Haviland’s Other Works